Daksh-Bhalara-655/Student_Project_Management_System_With_Web_API/README.md

 }
 ```

-DTO stands for:

-**Data Transfer Object**

-A DTO carries data between client and server.
+DTO = Data Transfer Object

 ---

-# Chapter 6: What is AbstractValidator<T>?
+#  8: What is AbstractValidator<T>?

-This is the base class of every validator.

-Example:
+AbstractValidator<T> is the base class provided by FluentValidation that is used to create validation rules for a specific class (DTO).

 ```csharp
 public class UserValidator